-No-one will ever understand and have the passion for your business that you do.
+No-one will ever understand or have the same passion for your business as you do.
 Which is why the best person to generate solid leads and land new customers for your company, will always be you.

-But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of an external lead generation company, can’t have its place within the marketing mix.
+But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of an external lead generation company, can’t have a place within the marketing mix.

-If you’re a new business and still trying to figure out what the best sales process is going to be for you, then in this article we’ll be covering lots of different options, which may help guide your plans.
+If you’re a new business and still trying to figure out what the best sales process is going to be for you, then in this article will provide lots of different options to help guide your plans.

-If you’re a business that’s been at it a while and has a defined sales process, then you may be inspired to re-evaluate your process, to see if there’s any potential for improvement.
+If you’re a business that’s been at it a while and has a defined sales process, then you may be inspired to re-evaluate your process and see if there’s any potential for improvement.

 Enhancing your lead generation strategy